How To Train An American Bully To Stop Biting (Explained!)

 2. Provide a chew toy

-If you have an American bully that’s prone to biting, chewing toys can be a great way to help train them to stop.
+If you have an American bully who’s prone to biting, chewing toys can be a great way to help train them to stop.
 By giving your dog a toy to chew on when they start getting mouthy, you can redirect their energy into something positive and teach them that biting is not acceptable behavior.

 Chewing toys for dogs are designed to help keep your dog’s teeth clean and their gums healthy.
 Chewing on toys can also help relieve boredom and calm an anxious dog.
-Basically, a chewing toy will satisfy the biting need of your American bully.
+Basically, a chewing toy will satisfy the biting needs of your American bully.

 There are a variety of different types of chew toys available, so you can find one that’s perfect for your dog’s individual needs.